 This practice can, although not always, lead to fraudulent activity.

-Finally, companies in the oil and gas sector need to “be aware” when third-party companies specializing in procurement, engineering and construction management work on their behalf.
+Finally, oil and gas companies need to “be aware” when third-party companies in procurement and construction management work on their behalf.

-EY writes: “The procurement activities run by these firms are similarly susceptible to improper practices, and companies may find themselves liable for the acts of third parties under ABAC legislation.”
+EY writes: “The procurement activities run by these firms are similarly susceptible to improper practices.
+Companies may find themselves liable for the acts of third parties under ABAC legislation.”

 Again, working in remote locations may be the cause for working with third party procurement companies.
-And those remote locations, adds EY, add difficulty in monitoring these companies because they are often not connected to “corporate systems and electronic controls.”
+And those remote locations add difficulty in monitoring these companies.
+Ultimately, they are often not connected to “corporate systems and electronic controls.”

 EY concludes: Geographic isolation is also likely to limit internal audit monitoring, thus creating opportunities for fraud, bribery and corruption.”